Authored by the expert who managed and guided the team behind the Australia Property Pack

 What property types will appreciate the most in Hobart in 2026?

-As of early 2026, detached houses in family-friendly suburbs are expected to appreciate the most in Hobart, followed closely by townhouses and villa units in walkable locations near services.
+As of 2026, detached houses are expected to appreciate the most in Hobart, followed by townhouses and villa units, then apartments.

 How will interest rates affect property prices in Hobart in 2026?